 Self-help books have helped millions of people to transform their lives through building awareness and by providing tips for activating one’s will and agency.

 My first self-help book – The Road Less Travelled by Scott Peck – was one of the catalysts for my own transformational journey and recovery from addiction and disordered eating.
-20 years later, it is one of many great books that I find myself recommending to clients again and again!
+20 years later, it is one of many great self-help books that I find myself recommending to clients again and again!

 The first part of the book introduces us to the present moment and foundational ideas of mindfulness, the second speaks to the practice of mindfulness and provides full scripts to integrate it immediately and the third part extends the practice of mindfulness into the spirit of everyday life.